CodeRreaper69/Speech-recognition-using-linux/README.md

    ./text_to_speech.sh
    ```

-   Follow the prompts to input text (underscore { _ } instead of space, i.e, e.g - "hello_world", instead of "hello world") , give appropriate rate of speech, and pitch rate.
+   Follow the prompts to input text, give appropriate rate of speech, and pitch rate.

 ## Lessons and Achievements